Dying Light 2 Gameplay: Interactive environment, Graphics, The Infected, Map, Mechanics & more

 Here we take a look at some of the brand new features in Techland’s ambitious sequel.

-It looks like we are going to have to wait a few more months to get a taste of Dying Light 2, as the developer still has us waiting in the dark for the release date.
+It looks like we are going to have to wait a few more months than expected to get a taste of Dying Light 2, as the developers recently kicked the release date back.